VAMDC/Standards/doc/source/vamdcxsams/types.rst

 	the backslash symbol **/**.
 	For unitless (dimensionless) parameters, use **unitless**.

-	As of

-	.. raw:: latex

-		\today

-	this list contains the following values:
+	So far, this list contains the following values.
+If any additional values are required, contact responsibles for schema.

 	- undef
 	- eV/amu